• Skip to primary navigation

 Jump to Recipe Print Recipe

-A pan filled with dairy free scalloped potatoes with a serving spoon in it.
+A casserole dish filled with cooked sliced potatoes with a spoon dishing them out.

 Why you will love this recipe: